Please enable JavaScript to view this site.

 Introduction

-mDIO port is located on the side of iC7 BlueBox Debugger family or a specific Active Probe.
+The mDIO port is located on the side of the iC7 BlueBox Debugger family or a specific Active Probe.
 It provides digital signals, which can interact with the embedded target.
 Each signal can be configured either for input or output operation. mDIO cable or test clips are used to connect the mDIO port with the signals around the debugged microcontroller, which can then be either read or controlled by the debugger.

 iC7max BlueBox front view with mDIO port